opensearch-project/documentation-website/_search-plugins/concurrent-segment-search.md

 The `search.concurrent.max_slice_count` setting can take the following valid values:
 - `0`: Use the default Lucene mechanism.
 - Positive integer: Use the max target slice count mechanism.
-Usually, a value 2--8 should be sufficient.
+Usually, a value between 2 and 8 should be sufficient.

 ## The `terminate_after` search parameter

 The [`terminate_after` search parameter]({{site.url}}{{site.baseurl}}/api-reference/search/#url-parameters) is used to terminate a search request once a specified number of documents has been collected.
-In the non-concurrent search workflow, this count is evaluated each shard.
-However, for the concurrent search workflow, it is evaluated at each leaf slice instead in order to avoid synchronizing document counts between threads.
+In the non-concurrent search workflow, this count is evaluated for each shard.
+However, in the concurrent search workflow, it is evaluated for each leaf slice instead in order to avoid synchronizing document counts between threads.
 With concurrent search, the request performs more work than expected because each segment slice on the shard collects up to the specified number of documents.
 The intent to terminate collection after the threshold is reached is evaluated at the slice level.
 Thus, the hit count in the results will be greater than the `terminate_after` threshold but less than `slice_count * terminate_after`.
 The actual number of returned hits will be controlled by the `size` parameter.

 ## API changes

-If you enable the concurrent segment search feature flag, the following stats API responses will contain several additional fields with statistics about slices:
+If you enable the concurrent segment search feature flag, the following Stats API responses will contain several additional fields with statistics about slices:

 - [Index Stats]({{site.url}}{{site.baseurl}}/api-reference/index-apis/stats/)
 - [Nodes Stats]({{site.url}}{{site.baseurl}}/api-reference/nodes-apis/nodes-stats/)

 For descriptions of the added fields, see [Index Stats API]({{site.url}}{{site.baseurl}}/api-reference/index-apis/stats#concurrent-segment-search).

-Additionally, some [Profile API] response fields will be modified and others added.
-For more information, see the [concurrent segment search section of the Profile API]({{site.url}}{{site.baseurl}}/api-reference/profile/).
+Additionally, some [Profile API]({{site.url}}{{site.baseurl}}/api-reference/profile/) response fields will be modified and others added.
+For more information, see the [concurrent segment search section of the Profile API]({{site.url}}{{site.baseurl}}/api-reference/profile#concurrent-segment-search).

 ## Limitations